Terrytown, Louisiana: Education

 Jefferson Parish Library operates the Terrytown Library.
 The library is across the street from the Terrytown Playground, shares a parking lot with the Terrytown Golden Age Center, and is near Terrytown Elementary.
 The library first opened on October 9, 1974.
 In December 2009 the library closed for renovations.
 Chris Roberts, a parish council member, provided riverboat gaming funds to help renovate the library.
-The renovated library reopened on September 8, 2010 with a new main entrance and a clean toilets.
+The renovated library reopened on September 8, 2010 with a new main entrance.